mogrifier/electron-template/README.md

 Electron Project Template
 =================
 This is an Electron project template.
 You can clone and use under the MIT license.
 There is a tiny bit of code just to show some simple working concepts you need in Electron applications.
+Details here: https://eizdepski.medium.com/electron-desktop-app-template-14c5e9c40b1e
 The template helps with:
 * electron project structure
 * using npm to run commands
 * unit testing